-But man-made climate change means the Arctic has warmed over the past few decades – actually about twice as much as the global average.
+But man-made climate change means the Arctic has warmed over the past few decades – actually more than twice as much as the global average.

 As the sea ice melts there’s less to reflect the rays, and more heat is absorbed by the ocean, magnifying the warming effect.

 The Arctic also helps circulate the world's ocean currents, moving cold and warm water around the globe.

 We need your help to tackle climate change, and to safeguard the Arctic from its worst effects.